Little Ado About Volatility

 PPLC’s benchmark index gained 48.53% over the holding period.
 PPLC gained 61.88%.
 That’s 13.35 percentage points MORE than 125% of the benchmark’s return.

 Past performance does not guarantee future results.
-For the most recent month-end performance, click here.
+For the most recent standardized performance and month-end performance, click here.

 POTENTIAL FOR ENHANCED RETURNS WITH MINIMAL NEGATIVE COMPOUNDING

-Unlike highly leveraged ETFs employed by short-term traders, Portfolio+ ETFs are intended to be used for longer term investors.
-Portfolio+ ETFs help you seek enhanced daily returns with minimal negative compounding, allowing investors to manage them easily within longer term asset allocation strategies.
+Unlike highly leveraged ETFs employed by short-term traders, PortfolioPlus ETFs can potentially be used for longer term investors.
+PortfolioPlus ETFs help you seek enhanced daily returns with minimal negative compounding, allowing investors to manage them easily within longer term asset allocation strategies.

 During periods of low volatility in rising markets the ETFs provide added strength that can overcome the short-term impact of negative compounding.

-If you are a long-term investor who counts on the principle that markets generally rise over time; and that periods of extreme volatility are typically short in duration and less common than periods of low to moderate volatility, then you can see how Portfolio+ ETFs can potentially add value to your portfolio.
+If you are a long-term investor who counts on the principle that markets generally rise over time, and periods of extreme volatility are typically short in duration and less common than periods of low to moderate volatility, then you can see how PortfolioPlus ETFs can potentially add value to your portfolio.